trrine/live-reddit-commentary/README.md

 ### Features:
 - View real-time comments from Reddit discussions during live TV show streams
-- Specify display delay and lag time for a customised experience
+- Customise display delay and lag time for a personalised experience
-- Easy-to-use interface directly integrated into the browser
+- Integrated dark mode toggle and resizable comment section

 ## How to Use